Assignment 2 (30%)

 Notes

 1. The package will be developed on GitHub Classroom.
-Each team will be given a private repository for the assignment.
+Each person will be given a private repository for the assignment.
 The state of the repository at the time of the deadline will be counted as your submission.
 Commits after the deadline will be ignored.

 3. Generative AI tools may be used in guided ways in this assessment, but you must explain how it was used, including prompts where relevant.
 Each assignment must include an AI statement.
 Evidence of AI use that is not mentioned in the statement will result in penalties being applied.
 Any work submitted for a mark must: